VillagerUnknown/VillagerCoin/README.md

 * Manually mining for diamonds and emeralds, or exploring through structures, may be more profitable than any farm.
 * Nether mobs (Piglins and Wither Skeletons) and structures are more likely to reward Gold Villager Coins.
 * Piglins might try to steal your Gold Villager Coins.
+* Netherite Villager Coins, like Netherite, are immune to fire damage making them the best way to secure large fortunes.

 **Options**

 * addCoinsToStructureLootTables - Adds Coins to Structure loot tables.
 (Default: true)
 * addEdibleCoinsToStructureLootTables - If this option and addCoinsToStructureLootTables are enabled: Adds Edible Coins to Structure loot tables.
 (Default: true)
 * addCoinsToMobDrops - Adds Coins to Mob drops.
 (Default: true)
+* enablePigCoinDrops - Allows Copper Coins to drop from Pigs and Iron coins from Hoglins, and Zoglins.
+(Default: false)
 * addEdibleCoinsToMobDrops - If this option and addCoinsToMobDrops are enabled: Adds Edible Coins to Mob drops.
 (Default: true)
 * enableCoinFlipping - Allow players to flip a single coin for a heads or tails result.
 * enableTradeModifications - Modifies trades and replaces Emerald trades with Coin trades.
 (Default: true)